 Do you know your main competitors?

-What you should do: write down what need your brand responds to and work backwards from that to identify other companies that might satisfy it.
+What you should do: write down what needs your brand responds to and work backward from that to identify other companies that might satisfy it.

 Did you plan a brand architecture?

 Things will start simple and get complex (true about life, even more about business).
 If your brand succeeds, you will probably find yourself in the position to launch new product lines, spinoffs, sub-brands and whatnot.

 While you can just wing it, it’s usually a bad idea.
 In your brand strategy, you should plan from the start how your brand could evolve.
 This exercise – called brand architecture – helps you visualize the future of the brand and take some important decisions early on.

 What you should do: for this task, it’s best to involve a brand specialist, but you can start doing some imagination work.
 Try and define how the business might evolve in the next 3-5 years: will it launch new products or even enter new markets?

 Did you define your values?